tiny-dancer/notes/runiac_origin_story.md.1.md

 ## How it began (we're on the right path)

-The year was 2018 and talk about enterprise public cloud adoption shifted to being a reality.
-At this start time we had the benefit of learning from the prior 10 years and other fortune 500 adopters.
-This led to the public cloud principals of everything as code, friction-less developer experience and no humans necessary in production.
+The year was 2018 and talk about enterprise public cloud adoption was shifting to a reality.
+Starting at this time we had the benefit of learning from the prior 10 years of other fortune 500 company's cloud journeys.
+This led to public cloud principals of everything as code, friction-less developer experience and no human changes in production.

 I and others starting the new public cloud platform engineering team had recently come from building a highly performant developer platform.
 We knew how to deploy and run software fast, safe and at scale where one or more production deployments a day is part of the normal operating procedures.